Do you want to live well longer? You are in the right place.

 We’ll support you during those 30 days to turn those changes into a habit for long-term health and wellbeing.’

-After a successful pilot in 2023 which attracted over 3000 people and had overwhelmingly positive feedback, we are back this May.
+After a successful pilot in 2023 and Age UK partnered run in May 2025 the Take Five jointly attracted over 5,000 people and had overwhelmingly positive feedback, we will keep you posted on reports and new developments.

-We are currently working on the analysis of Survey 3 (collected five months after the campaign finished) & Survey 4 (collected nine months after the campaign finished).
-We will share a full report in spring 2025.
+We are still working on the analysis of Survey 3 (collected five months after the campaign finished) & Survey 4 (collected nine months after the campaign finished).
+We will share a full report/publication in 2025.

 Find more information about the research